jonahsmith/realtime-storytelling/assignment2/README.md

 redis-server
 ```

 Finally, you'll need to have a Slack channel set up and ready for a Slackbot.
 If I have provided this code (e.g. you're not accessing this through the GitHub repo), this is already set, although you'll want to log into the Slack team to check out the notifications it produces.
-The URL is [jonahssandbox.slack.com](jonahssandbox.slack.com) and I _think_ you will be able to sign up if you have an @columbia.edu email address.
+The team is called [jonahssandbox](https://jonahssandbox.slack.com/messages/wikiwatcher/) and I _think_ you will be able to sign up if you have an @columbia.edu email address.
 If this doesn't work, please contact me and I can set you up.

 **If you are reading this directly from the GitHub repo, or you want to set up the notifications to appear on a different Slack channel, you must follow these directions.**